 Often, human accountants fail to spot errors and blind spots in audits due to other responsibilities that they cannot overlook in the meantime.

-Hence, AI helps with not only speed but also with live accuracy.
+Hence, AI helps with not only speed but also with accuracy.

 3. Coverage

-Until now, in a typical scenario, audits operate in companies or individuals abide by a 3-step process.
-So, they are as follows:
+In a typical scenario, audits operate in companies or individuals abide by a 3-step process:

 - Sampling the data by selecting it randomly